fuziki/mcDesktopCapture/README.md

 * Unity 2021.3.6

 # Installation
-* Copy mcDesktopCapture.bundle to your project.
+* Download mcDesktopCapture.unitypakcage from [Releases](https://github.com/fuziki/mcDesktopCapture/releases) and install it in your project.

 # Usage
 ## Start capture